al-berger/regd/README.md

 password) and regd will function as a keyring-agent or password manager, keeping this data in RAM until the user clears it out.

+On a system several users can have their own regd server instances and one user can have several regd server instances with different names and access permissions.

+Access permissions can be defined for a regd server instance.
+All data in a regd server instance can be _private_, _public-readable_, or _public_.

 Regd can keep data temporarily or it can permanently store data on disk and load it automatically during startup.